eclipse-edc/Connector/docs/developer/decision-records/2022-09-29-sql-query-streaming/README.md

 }
 ```

-A caller of the `executeQueryStream` method, please note that the `Connection` must not be closed by the caller as it's done
+A caller of the `executeQueryStream` method, please note that the `Connection` is not closed by the caller anymore.
-currently with the `try-as-resources` statement.

 ```java
 public class SqlContractDefinitionStore implements ContractDefinitionStore {